esphome/esphome-docs/guides/getting_started_hassio.rst

 On the front page you will see all configurations for nodes you created.
 For each file, there are three basic actions you can perform:

 - **INSTALL**: This compiles the firmware for your node and installs it.
-Installation happens wirelessy if you have enabled the :doc:`/components/ota` in your configuration.
+Installation happens wirelessly if the device is already running ESPHome firmware with :doc:`/components/ota` enabled in its configuration, and it is connected wirelessly to the same subnet that the Home Assistant/ESPHome computer is on.
 Alternatively you can install it from your browser or via a device connected to the machine running the ESPHome Dashboard.

 - **SHOW LOGS**: With this command you can view all the logs the node is outputting.
 If a USB device is connected, it will attempt to use the serial connection.
 Otherwise it will use the built-in OTA logs.